Last Updated: January 2025 | Reviewed by Abbie Jacobs

 Step 4.
 Discover Potential Job Opportunities and Maintain Licensure and Certification

-With approximately 240 certified nurse-midwives currently practicing in New Jersey (as of 2025), the profession continues to grow in response to increased demand for midwifery services.
-The U.S. Bureau of Labor Statistics projects a 12% increase in nurse-midwife positions in the state between 2022 and 2032, reflecting strong employment prospects for newly licensed CNMs.
+With approximately 240-450 certified nurse-midwives currently practicing in New Jersey (as of 2025), the profession continues to grow in response to increased demand for midwifery services.
+The U.S. Bureau of Labor Statistics projects a strong 12% increase in nurse-midwife positions in the state between 2022 and 2032, reflecting excellent employment prospects for newly licensed CNMs.
+This growth rate exceeds many other healthcare professions and is driven by increased recognition of midwifery care’s benefits, workforce shortages, and state initiatives to improve maternal health outcomes.

 Practice Settings for Nurse-Midwives in New Jersey